ssbc/ssb-book-schema/README.md

 be used right away.

 Futhermore:
-- author can be an array
+- authors can be an array
-- image can be an array
+- images can be an array
 - shelves can be an array
 - genres can be an array